5afe/safe-core-protocol-specs/modules/README.md

     /**
      * @param safe The Safe that has delegated the signature verification
      * @param sender The address that originally called the Safe's `isValidSignature` method
-     * @param structHash The EIP-712 hash whose signature will be verified
+     * @param messageHash The EIP-712 hash whose signature will be verified
      * @param domainSeparator The EIP-712 domainSeparator
-     * @param messageHash Hash of the message
+     * @param hashStruct Hash of the message
      * @param signature The signature to be verified
-     * @return magic The magic value that should be returned if the signature is valid (0x1626ba7e) */ function isValidSignature( address account, address sender, bytes32 domainSeparator, bytes32 messageHash, bytes calldata signatures
+     * @return magic The magic value that should be returned if the signature is valid (0x1626ba7e) */ function isValidSignature( address account, address sender, bytes32 messageHash, bytes32 domainSeparator, bytes32 messageHash, bytes32 hashStruct bytes calldata signatures
     ) external view returns (bytes4 magic);
 }